Jumagoro/nphard-generators/README.md

 ```

 ### Access types
 ProblemSolution refers to a whole solution (e.g. size and which nodes), ProblemSimpleSolution only to the size
 `from nphard_generators.types import MCProblemSolution, ...`

 ## Installation
 Ensure you have a valid python installation running, e.g. Python 3.11

+### Regular install
+`pip install nphard-generators`

-### Install as package from TestPyPi
+### Install from TestPyPi
-`pip install --index-url https://test.pypi.org/simple/ nphard-generators`
-or
 `pip install --upgrade --index-url https://test.pypi.org/simple/ nphard-generators`

-### Installing local for usage:
-`pip install -e .` Installs nphard-generators itself as well as relevant libraries such as numpy, etc.

 ### Installing local for development:
 `pip install -e .[dev]` Installs relevant libraries as well as pytest, etc.